 Policies & Procedures

-Our goal is to provide each student with a safe, comfortable and secure environment in which they may be successful in their academic, social and personal pursuits.
+Our goal is to provide each student with a safe, comfortable, and secure environment in which they may be successful in their academic, social, and personal pursuits.
 This page will assist you in familiarizing yourself with these standards and policies.

 It is important that the JHU housing community is a comfortable safe place for students to live.
 Not all students are comfortable living in units with other students that are assigned or chosen based solely on sex.
 The goal of the gender-inclusive housing policy is for students to feel empowered and supported by the housing system.
 This option was developed to be offered in the same manner as our room selection processes, with nothing different required, thus it will not call attention to the living environment that students choose and will provide an inclusive climate.
 Learn more about the PDF Document: gender-inclusive housing policy.

 The university is not responsible for damage to or disappearance of a student’s or their guest’s personal possessions unless such damage or disappearance is proven to be the result of the sole negligence of the university.
 This policy includes, but is not limited to, items in student rooms, bike rooms, trunk rooms, and music rooms.
 Just as in a private home, sometimes things happen that cannot be foreseen, and items are damaged.
-The University will do everything possible to expedite clean up of the facility.
+The University will do everything possible to expedite the clean-up of the facility.

-Because of the possibility of damage or theft, it is a good idea for students to insure their possessions.
-In some cases this can be done through the parent’s homeowners policy.
+Because of the possibility of damage or theft, it is a good idea for students to ensure their possessions.
+In some cases, this can be done through the parent’s homeowners policy.
 If this is not possible, we strongly urge you to consider a renter’s policy.
 The university has found a company that specializes in serving the collegiate environment: National Student Services, Inc. Information is available through both housing offices.
 For more information, please visit the NSSI website.

 University housing including residence halls and apartment buildings are non-smoking buildings.
 Specifically smoking including but not limited to cigarettes, e-cigarettes, cigars, and hookahs, is prohibited inside University housing buildings, including but not limited to, student rooms, suites, lounges, bathrooms, common areas, stairwells, lobbies, and elevators.
 In addition, removing window screens and leaning out windows to smoke is prohibited.

-Residents who smoke must do so outside of the building and must be far enough away from the building so that the smoke will not filter into the building via exterior doors, windows or the building ventilation system.
+Residents who smoke must do so outside of the building and must be far enough away from the building so that the smoke will not filter into the building via exterior doors, windows, or the building ventilation system.
 Full cooperation with this policy is expected.
 Any violation of this policy will result in disciplinary action which may include fines.

 Room Changes, Open Spaces & the Waitlist